About

 -

-- Focus on helping homeowners make decisions on improving energy efficiency; renewable energy solutions and identify support to reduce energy poverty.
+- Focuses on helping homeowners make decisions on improving energy efficiency; renewable energy solutions and identify support to reduce energy poverty.

 -

-- Simplify the home renovation process – by providing homeowners with relevant and credible information and helping them identify the best and most sustainable options.
+- Simplifies the home renovation process – by providing homeowners with relevant and credible information and helping them identify the best and most sustainable options.

-By offering financial, legal and technical solutions, HORIS will facilitate a smooth customer journey, offering homeowners support on finding renovation professionals and guidance about financial schemes.
-HORIS will match financing, legal and regulatory, and technical solutions with specific building typologies and homeowners’ needs to streamline action for home renovation, developing standardised contractual arrangements for home renovation.
+By offering financial, legal and technical solutions, HORIS facilitates a smooth customer journey, offering homeowners support on finding renovation professionals and guidance about financial schemes.
+HORIS matches financing, legal and regulatory, and technical solutions with specific building typologies and homeowners’ needs to streamline action for home renovation, developing standardised contractual arrangements for home renovation.

-The project will engage with small and medium sized stakeholders, including local and regional public authorities and non-profit organisations and establish a network of approved home renovation service providers.
+For whom?
+The project engages with small and medium sized stakeholders, including local and regional public authorities and non-profit organisations and establishes a network of approved home renovation service providers.
+Initially, the OSS is set up in Italy, Spain and Portugal with the ambition of replicating in additional countries if needed.
+Contact us if you are interested!

-HORIS will focus on 3 different types of homeowners:
+HORIS focuses on 3 different types of homeowners: Single houses – condominium households – energy-poor households.

 HORIS will help overcome 3 main typical barriers blocking home renovation decision: